s13p/battlestar/README.md

 ![Logo](./assets/images/splash/1.png)

-HumanGrok: Galactic Ace is a free, Open Source browser-based 3D space combat simulator developed in JavaScript-WebGL by EL_PUTA (<nkrisztian89@gmail.com>).
+HumanGrok: SPACE GAME is a free, Open Source browser-based 3D space combat simulator developed in JavaScript-WebGL by EL_PUTA (<nkrisztian89@gmail.com>).

 It follows in the traditions of old classics like the FreeSpace series with a mission based gameplay